 Taking elements of the landscape, elements of geometry, elements of art history I try to create a fragmented and illusionary whole.

 The act of painting is a liberating gesture.
-"Art has political function in the sense that it brings something life - enhancing, a desire for life"
+"Art has political function in the sense that it brings something to life - enhancing a desire for life", Etel Adnan.

-Architecture has been a dominant influence on the work.
-I am interested in the manipulation of space and structure.
+Architecture has been a dominant influence on the work, I am interested in the manipulation of space and structure.
 I am interested in the creation of both depth and pattern, thus creating a tension on the flat surface of the canvas.

 The diagonal lines and patterns in the landscape, the vertical and horizontal bands of ancient rock found around our coasts, the sea, the sky, are all fragments that I combine to create an illusionary whole.
 These elements are conceptualized and abstracted in the paintings.

 Wilderness hides its unnaturalness behind a mask that is all the more beguiling because it seems so natural.
 As we gaze into the mirror it holds up for us we too easily imagine that what we behold is nature when in fact we see the reflection of our own unexamined longings and desires.